 Changing the function of a building (from residential to commercial).

-We’d recommend walking into your local municipal office or checking with your city planner to determine if your project requires a permit.
-In a nutshell, if you plan on completing jobs that won’t involve structural changes, such as finishing a basement, installing additional insulation or roof vents, it’s likely you will not need a permit.
+We highly recommend heading to your local municipal office or checking with your city's urban planner to determine whether the project you're planning requires a permit.
+Nowadays, almost everything can be found online, the Internet is a real information gem.
+You'll be able to gather details regarding your municipality, inspections/inspectors, contractors, building height requirements, etc. In a nutshell, if you plan on proceeding with a home improvement project that won’t require structural changes, such as finishing a basement, or installing additional insulation or roof vents, you'll most likely not need a permit.

-The common renovation projects that likely will not require a permit are as follows:
+The common renovation projects that don't typically require a permit are as follows:

-There is a long list of various building permit costs as regulated by the city of Ottawa.
+There's a long list of different building permits, each with their respective costs, as regulated by the City of Ottawa.
 For the purpose of this article, we’re going to take a look at some of the more common project costs.
-However, for a full list of all costs involved in individual permits, refer here.
+However, for a full list of all costs involved, for specific permits, click here.

-The base level fees for Ottawa building permits are $8-$11 for every $1,000 of the project valuation.
-The minimum fee for a permit application is always $80.
+The basic building permit fee calculated by the Building Department of Ottawa is $11 for every $1,000 of the project's accessed valuation.
+The minimum fee for a permit application is always $100.

 Building a fence or pool enclosure: $200